Need Help Cleaning & Organizing Your House?

 Most pros charge per hour, and you can expect rates anywhere between $15 and $100.
 In most cases, a credible expert will charge $55 to $85 per hour.
 Depending on the situation, a project can take anywhere between 2 and 10 hours.

-Common household tasks like sorting your clothing or simple decluttering typically fall on the lower end of the above budget range.
+Common household tasks like sorting your clothing in the laundry room or simple decluttering typically fall on the lower end of the above budget range.
 Hiring professionals with dedicated expertise in an area like office space or closets put the hourly rate at the high end.

 Hiring a professional home organizer should include finding a pro who knows their craft.
 They can also explain to you what they’re doing.
 That can make any plan they build more effective, which prevents you from needing the same service again in the future.
 These tips can help you find that expert.